komalkumari85989/delta-demo/README.md

 # git demo
 this is a my demo for git and github.
 # student
-I am Katihar engineering college,karihar
+I am a student of Katihar engineering college,katihar.